Radiomaster-RC/EdgeTX-LapTimer/README.md

 * **Throttle Channel** - Output channel for your throttle.
 This is used to detect when a race starts for the first time from the *Timer* page.
-The output channel is used instead of `Thr` stick values because the channel output may be overridden by Kill switches, for example.
+The output channel is used instead of `Channel 2` values because the channel output may be overridden by Kill switches, for example.
 If the channel goes high, then your aircraft will take off.
 * **Lap Switch** - Switch you wish to use to indicate a lap was just completed.
 It is best to put this on a momentary 2 position switch.
-On the Taranis, *SH* is ideal.
+On the MT12, *SC* is ideal.
 * **Speak Better/Worse** - If *Yes*, your radio will say "Better" if the lap you just completed is faster than your previous lap or "Worse" if slower.
 You can alter these